 What is the highest-paid clerk job?

 The highest-paid clerk job is an audit clerk.
-Audit Clerks earn an average salary of $39,465, which is $ 18.97 hourly.
+Audit Clerks earn an average salary of $39,465, equivalent to $18.97 per hour.

-An Audit Clerk performs general audits and assessments on its financial activities, ensuring accuracy and timeliness.
-They gather and analyze data from various offices, check customer and vendor payments and balances, verify tax deductions, and produce and review reports, keeping an eye out for any inconsistencies and irregularities.
-An Audit Clerk may also reconcile financial records in some companies, verify bank transactions, and process payments.
-Moreover, they also perform clerical tasks such as preparing documentation, organizing files, and handling calls and correspondence.
+Audit Clerks conduct thorough audits and assessments of financial activities, ensuring accuracy and compliance.
+They gather data from multiple offices, check customer and vendor payments, verify tax deductions, and prepare reports while identifying discrepancies.
+They may also reconcile financial records, verify bank transactions, and manage clerical tasks like documentation and correspondence.

 -